It’s the start of her shift and she hands me a tea,

 Bloods, cannula, abdominal pain.

-Weighing them
+Weighing them all

 In her small and pinkly-washed hands.